-HRSA defines rural areas as all non-Metro counties and uses an additional method of determining rurality called the Rural -Urban Commuting Area (RUCA) codes.
+HRSA defines rural (including frontier and hard to reach) areas as all non-Metro counties and uses an additional method of determining rurality called the Rural Urban Commuting Area (RUCA) codes.
 This rural definition can be accessed here.
 If the county is not entirely rural or urban, follow the link for "Health Grants Eligibility by Address" to determine if a specific site qualifies as rural based on its specific census tract within an otherwise urban county.